Egge21M/BitcoinPriceLED/README.md

 ## 🧰 Optional: Configure your BitcoinPriceLED

 By default your LED will run 24/7 and represent current price-trends in a 30 minute loop.
 BitcoinPriceLED comes with a webinterface to configure your LED.
-In your local network, simply open <hostname of your Pi>:5000 and adjust the settings to your liking
+In your local network, simply open <hostname of your Pi>:5000 and adjust the settings to your liking.

 #### 🎨 Static